-The Firestone AT has a tread compound molded into an asymmetric all-terrain tread pattern.
+The Firestone AT has a slica based tread compound molded into an asymmetric all-terrain tread pattern.

 Narrow grooves with a decent look give this tire a great advantage over on-road, producing less noise making the tire more comfortable.

-The serrated shoulder design and sidewall armor not only delivers additional traction by providing the claw action necessary for the grip during dirt, sand, and soft snow but also protect from cuts during rock terrain.
+On sides, the serrated shoulder design delivers additional traction by providing the claw action necessary for the grip during dirt, sand, and soft snow

 AT has a lower void ratio as compared to KO2, making the tire lesser effective in muddy conditions.